jakirsoftware/Foss-Browser/README.md

 <img src="https://github.com/scoute-dich/browser/blob/master/graphics/Zeichnung_features.png" /></a>

-"FOSS Browser" is a fully free (as in freedom) open source Android software.
-The intention is to provide a simple and lightweight, but powerful and privacy-friendly browser with a modern user interface. _- Your privacy - your data._
+"FOSS Browser" is a fully free (as in freedom) open source Android browser: privacy-friendly with a modern user interface. _- Your privacy - your data._

 ----